Mathematical Derivation Graphs: A Relation Extraction Task in STEM Manuscripts: Dataset Details

 \section{Dataset Details}

+Our dataset comprises of $107$ articles with around $2000$ equations.
+This dataset contains the hand-labeled derivation graphs for each article.
 Given the diversity in the dataset, further research could be conducted into how specific article structures for each category could be analyzed and utilized to improve the algorithms.
 An adjacency list of its derivation graph was stored in a singular JSON file, along with auxiliary information for each article.
-Examples of dataset entries can be seen in Figure~\ref{fig:json_example_2}.
-The dataset can be found at \citep{math_derivation_graphs_dataset}.
+Examples of dataset entries can be seen in Fig.~\ref{fig:json_example}.

+Each article’s metadata and derivation graph are serialized as a single JSON object with the following four fields: \begin{itemize} \item \textbf{Article ID:} The arXiv identifier, e.g.\ \texttt{``1409.0466''}. \item \textbf{Equation ID:} An ordered list of all extracted equation IDs. \item \textbf{Adjacency List:} A mapping from each source equation ID to a list of target IDs it directly derives.
+A null entry (or empty array) denotes no outgoing edges. \item \textbf{Equation Number:} A human-readable index for each equation, corresponding to its appearance order in the article. \end{itemize}

 Due to the large data set size, the authors labeled the articles individually.
 To ensure validity, they checked each other's labeling both after the dataset was created and when performance numbers were unusual.
+When dealing with human annotators, it is inevitable that some subjectivity will be present.
+During annotation, the authors had multiple discussions about each article to ensure consistency with the annotation goals, which were to minimize the graph's complexity while maintaining the semantic structure of the underlying manuscript.